Undergraduate Program-Application Open Until October 10!

-During the fall semester (Oxford's Michelmas term), your term begins with the mini-tutorial seminar experience.
-During the spring semester (Oxford's Hilary term), your term ends with the mini-tutorial seminar experience.
+During the fall semester (Oxford's Michaelmas term), the experience begins with a course taught by the Academic Director.
+During the spring semester (Oxford's Hilary term), the experience ends with this course.

-The Oxford Honors semester program is a tradition unlike any other at Mason.
+The Oxford Semester semester program is a tradition unlike any other at Mason.

-The Oxford Honors Semester program is the Center for Global Education's most competitive and reputable study abroad program.
-It is only open to: 1) Mason undergraduate students with a 3.50 and above GPA, 2) Mason graduate students with a 3.80 and above GPA, or 3) Mason Honors Program students and University Scholars with a 3.30 and above GPA.
-If you fall into one of these three categories, then you are an excellent candidate to compete for the opportunity to study for a semester at the prestigious University of Oxford.
+The Oxford Semester program is the Center for Global Education's most competitive and reputable study abroad program.
+It is only open to Mason undergraduate students with a 3.50 and above GPA, or Mason Honors Program students and University Scholars with a 3.30 and above GPA.
+If you fall into one of these categories, then you are an excellent candidate to compete for the opportunity to study for a semester at the prestigious University of Oxford.

-Besides a complete online application, these additional application materials are due by February 25 for the fall 2013 and spring 2014 terms:
+Besides a complete online application, additional application materials are due in the Center for Global Education Office by September 26, 2014 for the spring 2015 term and February 23, 2015 for the fall 2015 term.

 * Patriot Web copy of transcript